emmajanedrews/base-template/_posts/2017-08-10-what-you-need-to-know-about-buying-or-selling-in-orlando.md

 First of all, get a solid grip on your finances and speak to a real estate professional before you start looking.
 The market is very competitive right now, so your financing needs to be in order before you find a home you’re interested in.
 Submitting an offer right away is critical.

-Even Consumer Corner Host Danielle Knox, who has bought eight homes, was surprised by just how competitive the market was when she first moved here to Central Florida.
+Even "Consumer Corner" host Danielle Knox, who has bought eight homes, was surprised by just how competitive the market was when she first moved here to Central Florida.

 If you’re a buyer, don’t be discouraged.
 There is a lot of competition in our market but there’s also a lot of opportunity.